ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

           storage: 6.5G
     ~~~

-    This persistent volume claim is exactly like the one for the Valkey server, although with its own `metadata.name`, different referred volume in `spec.volumeName` and adjusted capacity in `spec.resources.requests.storage`.
+    This persistent volume claim is exactly like the one for the Valkey server, although with its own `metadata.name`, different claimed volume in `spec.volumeName` and adjusted capacity in `spec.resources.requests.storage`.

 ## MariaDB StatefulSet